 Each month, for six to eight months, IPN graduate students visit the same classrooms at the chosen schools.
 They lead a 45-60 minute interactive workshop, created with "brain based learning" in mind and specially designed to captivate young minds.
 Each month, they present a different facet of neuroscience that is relevant to the pupils.

 In our 2016-2017 season, we had over 70 BrainReach educators teach at 24 elementary and high schools in both French and English.
 We reach over 1000 students each year!

 Neuroscience defines who and what we are; its study is ideal for engaging pupils - who are still discovering themselves, and exploring what and who they intend to become.
-Having enthusiastic young neuroscientists teach students allows them to ignite students with a passion for neuroscience and for learning in general.
+Having enthusiastic young neuroscientists teach students allows them to share their passion for neuroscience and learning in general.
 Further, this becomes a valuable opportunity for graduate students to learn the art of teaching.

-Simply put, we want to extend the enthusiasm for science shown by our graduate students into Montreal’s classrooms, especially focusing on the Grade 4 and Secondary 3 aged pupils.
-We want to reach out to these kids and show them that:
+We want to extend the enthusiasm for science shown by our graduate students into Montreal's classrooms, and show these students that:

 - Science is interesting

 - They can do it!

 We hope to reach as many children as possible and educate them on how their brains function, remove the stigma of mental illness by teaching them the biological basis of mental disorders, and increase understanding of what it is to be a scientist.
 BrainReach is just the beginning of what we hope will become an established supplement to science teaching in Montreal's schools.